-The only way is for God to birth us into to the spirit.
-We must have God’s hey to understand those things.
+The only way is for God to birth us into the spirit.
+We must have God’s spirit to understand those things.
 We do that by being willing to do God’s will.
 We do that by asking God to take over as the Lord of our lives, as I had prayed twice to that point, and meant it.

 We need to be wedded to the Spirit to be able to understand, really understand the Bible, which I have come to believe really is God’s communication to us.
 When it comes alive, when you come alive to it, you know what I mean.